fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 <figure markdown>
 ![Image](../figures/sparse_arrays.png){ width="500" }
 <figcaption>
 A sparse array created with run-length encoding.
+We could of course also just linearize the indices to get a single number.
 </figcaption>
 </figure>